About

 Bio

 He has a BA in Wildlife Biology, an MFA in Painting, a PhD in Psychology.
-He studied small mammals, conducted AI research, taught Psychology, and art, and traveled and lived abroad.
+He studied small mammals, conducted AI research, taught Psychology, and art.
 His artwork has been exhibited and collected across the United States and in Germany.